AFellowSpeedrunner/themacarchive.com/indexwip.md

 ### The backstory

-I decided to make the archive because I was looking for some versions of [Mac OS](https://en.wikipedia.org/wiki/MacOS) and I couldn't find the version for 2 HOURS.
-I finally did find one and thought "Huh, why don't make an archive for this kinda stuff.
-I have a lot of versions so it would be nice to help people!" and so here I am!
-I hope you like the archive!
-Enjoy using [Mac OS](https://en.wikipedia.org/wiki/MacOS)!
+I decided to make the archive as I was looking for some versions of Mac OS and I couldn't find anything FOR A VERY LONG TIME.
+I found the version eventually and said to myself "Huh, why don't make an archive for this kinda stuff." so here is the archive!
+I hope you like it!

 ### [Main Releases](main.md)